Medical diagnostics

 Keeping a pulse on the EP market

-Experts predict an evolution in electrophysiology with new technologies in pulsed field ablation hitting the market in 2024.
+Experts predict an evolution in electrophysiology as new technologies in pulsed field ablation hit the market.

 Prepare your healthcare organization by working with Vizient to build a strategy now.